 Collecting images of your shoppers may present a privacy concern.
 If your store already uses and stores security footage, you can adapt your current privacy procedures to protect your customers.
 If privacy is a concern for you, we recommend our time of flight people counting systems, which eliminate this obstacle.

-Traf-Sys offers a variety of binocular stereo video sensor models in our Spectrum collection.
+Traf-Sys offers a variety of binocular stereo image processing sensor models in our Spectrum collection.
 We have options for indoor heights up to 29.5 feet.
 We also have systems for outdoor applications with waterproof hardware.
 They are resilient to changes in lighting or temperature, making them some of the most advanced camera trackers.
 They also have options to filter out strollers and carts to maintain an accurate capacity count and avoid sacrificing potential revenue.
 Our systems also have extended coverage for broader entries.

 At about the size of a Wi-Fi router, a time of flight sensor uses some of the most advanced tracking technology.
 Like a stereo counter, a time of flight sensor can be used for 3D imaging.
 It sends a signal to the objects below it from its attachment point on the ceiling.
 Then, it records the reflection of infrared light as it bounces back to the sensor.
 It can build 3D images of customers by calculating the differences in speed between each beam of infrared light — hence the name, “time of flight.”
 With excellent depth of field, it can track movement and traffic better than stereo models.
 These sensors can work even in total darkness and link with other cameras to cover a wide entrance and enhance your data.